matthewcheok/POP-MCAnimate/README.md

 The `finished` flag in the completion handler will return `NO` if any of the animations in the group were stopped before completion.

+## Custom Properties

+You can make any property animatable by first declaring it:

+    [UILabel addAnimatablePropertyWithName:@"textColor" readBlock:^(UILabel *label, CGFloat values[]) {
+        POPUIColorGetRGBAComponents(label.textColor, values);
+    } writeBlock:^(UILabel *label, const CGFloat values[]) {
+        label.textColor = POPUIColorRGBACreate(values);
+    } threshold:0.01];

+You do this by providing a read block, write block and threshold to tell Pop how to get and set numerical values on your property and the smallest increment to change it by.
+Later, just animate as usual:

+    self.messageLabel.spring.textColor = [UIColor blackColor];

 ## Shorthand*

 The above examples require the use of **shorthand** so you can drop the *pop_* prefix from methods and properties.
 Just include the following in your pre-compiled header file after importing **UIKit**: